What Is An Intrathecal Pain Pump?

 Sutures or staples close the incisions in your back and abdomen, and a dressing is placed.

-What To Expect After an Intrathecal Pain Pump
+What To Expect After An Intrathecal Pain Pump

 Side Effects Associated With Intrathecal Pain Pump